-Atomic Tortoise began as an acoustic solo project by Aaron Younce in 2005, and over time, has become an evolving collaboration of friends creating a unique blend of rock and nocturnal folk.
-But each record has its own unique tone and direction, presenting a challenge for any cynic to label.
+Atomic Tortoise began as a solo project by Aaron Younce in 2005, and over time, has become a revolving collaboration with friends and fellow musicians creating a unique blend of rock songs, western ballads, and dreamy instrumental music.
+Each record has its own unique tone and direction and can fit a variety of moods and vibe.

-Their debut, Upended Hourglass, was released in 2005 and is essentially a pensive, flamenco-inflected singer/songwriter album.
+Their debut album, Upended Hourglass, was released in 2007 and is essentially a pensive, flamenco-inflected singer/songwriter album.
 Supporting Aaron’s vocals, guitars, and other effects on the record are David Tam (keyboards), Ryan Odello (congas) and Drew Cueva (drums).

 In 2013, Atomic Tortoise released The Castaway EP, an effort characterized by more accessible songs that channel an aggressive, if somewhat spaghetti western-influenced rock sound.
 Joining Aaron on the EP is recurring drummer Drew Cueva, and bassist Benjamin Strange.